 top of page

 Real Women.
-Real Stories.
-Part 2: Never Lose Hope
+Real Stories - Part 2: A Mother's Journey of Infertility and Loss.
+Her Message: Never Lose Hope!

-On top of the heartbreak, I’m starting to realize something’s not right with me.
-My body is acting crazy and irregular.
-My diet hasn’t changed, but I’m starting to put on weight and I don’t even recognize myself anymore.
-I decide to make an appointment with my OB to figure out what is going on.
-My doctor does an ultrasound and everything is perfect.
-The ultrasound tech told me she expects to see me back pregnant in a few weeks.
-The OB does a hormone blood test to be safe, but she tells me she’s not worried.
+On top of the heartbreak, I was starting to realize something was just not right with me.
+My body was acting crazy and irregular.
+My diet hadn’t changed, but I was starting to put on weight and I didn't even recognize myself anymore.
+I decided to make an appointment with my OB to figure out what was going on.
+My doctor performed an ultrasound and everything was perfect.
+The ultrasound tech told me she expected to see me back pregnant in a few weeks.
+The OB did a hormone blood test to be safe, but she told me she was not worried.

 A week later I’m sitting in a fertility clinic.
 I found out from my OB that my hormone levels were abnormal.
-I have polycystic ovarian syndrome (PCOS).
-Given my age, the doctor at the fertility clinic thinks I’ll be pregnant with just a few pills and monitoring.
-We try that four times and each time my body fails.
+I was diagnosed with polycystic ovarian syndrome (PCOS).
+Given my age, the doctor at the fertility clinic told me I’d be pregnant with just a few pills and monitoring.
+We tried that four times and each time my body failed.
 And the emotional toll?
 I felt like I was the one failing.
 I remember once sitting in the office with my face in my hands sobbing, while the sweet fertility nurse handed me tissue after tissue.

 And now, here we are.
 We are so thankful for our sweet miracle girl, Grace.
-We continue to grieve the loss of our second baby, but we cling onto hope.
+We continue to grieve the loss of our second baby, but we cling to hope.
 Hope that this is a season.
 Hope that it WILL get better.
-We’re believing that Grace will have a sibling on this side of Heaven.
+We believe that Grace will have a sibling on this side of Heaven.

 All the best, Lauren